LuKane/KNPhotoBrowser/README.md

 @property (nonatomic,weak  ) id<KNPhotoBrowserDelegate> delegate;

 /**
- is or not need pageNumView , Default is false
+ is or not need pageNumView , default is false
  */
 @property (nonatomic,assign) BOOL  isNeedPageNumView;

 /**
- is or not need pageControl , Default is false (but if photobrowser contain video,then hidden) */
+ is or not need pageControl , default is false (but if photobrowser contain video,then hidden) */
 @property (nonatomic,assign) BOOL  isNeedPageControl;

 /**
- is or not need RightTopBtn , Default is false
+ is or not need RightTopBtn , default is false
  */
 @property (nonatomic,assign) BOOL  isNeedRightTopBtn;

 /**
- is or not need PictureLongPress , Default is false
+ is or not need PictureLongPress , default is false
  */
 @property (nonatomic,assign) BOOL  isNeedPictureLongPress;